 What do managed service providers (MSPs) and marketers have in common?
 At first glance, there’s not much crossover between the two industries, though both bridge a skill gap for their customers.
 On one hand, tech experts help their customers to make use of new technology, and on the other, marketing whizzes (hello) help their customers get leads.

-We’ve spent a lot of time working for, talking to and collaborating with MSPs, and we’ve picked up some ideas along the way.
+We’ve spent a lot of time working for, talking to and collaborating with MSPs, such as our client Chalkline, and we’ve picked up some ideas along the way.
 It turns out that we do share more than you might think.
 How?
 It all comes down to the way we work.